 State Aid Strike Out Judgement with regard to Durham County Council as a Commercial Waste Undertaking.

 The determination of the court to summarily strike out our company’s valid legal claim without the chance to even have the volume of evidence considered by the court, is indeed very disappointing and we are led to believe, a rather extreme stance for the court to take, in the absence of hearing the actual evidence of the case.
-We brought this case before the British court as seemingly; having made a complaint to the European Commission, it was taking and interminableundeterminable amount of time to receive any feedback from them.
-As such, with Brexit on the horizon, we took advice and thought it best to bring a course cause of action before the British court, and indeed the Covid 19 pandemic has substantially delayed proceedings.
+We brought this case before the British court as seemingly; having made a complaint to the European Commission, it was taking an interminable amount of time to receive any feedback from them.
+As such, with Brexit on the horizon, we took advice and thought it best to bring a cause of action before the British court, and indeed the Covid 19 pandemic has substantially delayed proceedings.

-Durham County Council would have it that this is a complex subject, h However, in essence, as we see it, the case is a very simple one, t's a matter of an arm of the state, in this case Durham County Council, using taxpayer and central government funds to make use of as much as 30% discounts in the cost of providing commercial waste collections to private businesses, when compared to the cost base of a typical, well run, private sector undertaking.
-It, and then usesing those discounted costs, also known as a subsidy, to undercut the commercial marketplace, whilst in turn generating substantially enhanced profits, over and beyond what the entire private sector can expect to enjoy.
+Durham County Council would have it that this is a complex subject.
+However, in essence, as we see it, the case is a very simple one.
+It's a matter of an arm of the state, in this case Durham County Council, using taxpayer and central government funds to make use of as much as 30% discounts in the cost of providing commercial waste collections to private businesses, when compared to the cost base of a typical, well run, private sector undertaking.
+It then uses those discounted costs, also known as a subsidy, to undercut the commercial marketplace, in turn generating substantially enhanced profits, over and beyond what the entire private sector can expect to enjoy.
 Indeed, the concept is so simple, any average Joe can see it is morally incorrect that the state should be using taxpayers’ money to subsidise waste collections from businesses and undercut a commercial marketplace.
-We argue that when the full evidence and facts are considered, then being morally incorrect is underpinned by also being legally incorrect.
+We argue that when the full evidence and facts are considered, then being morally incorrect, is underpinned by also being legally incorrect.
 This is a position that Durham County Council has gone to great lengths to prevent.

 From the outset four years ago, Durham County Council has, in our experience, sought to obfuscate, supress and deny the release of public information under the Freedom of Information Act, to avoid being held to account.
-It, and has done so consistently and simultaneously on the grounds of protecting their “commercial interests”, quite a juxtaposition.
-However, when pressed on issues of state aid, Durham County Council then pivot's and seemingly looks to take shelter behind Section 451b of the Environmental Protection ct 1990 claiming that they are obliged by it to offer these services.
-In fact, s451bwhich merely places duty on local authorities to “arrange” for the collection of commercial waste not to directly supply the provision, and even then, only “if requested”.
+It has done so consistently and simultaneously on the grounds of protecting their “commercial interests”, quite a juxtaposition.
+However, when pressed on issues of state aid, Durham County Council then pivots and seemingly looks to take shelter behind Section 451b of the Environmental Protection Act 1990 claiming that they are obliged by it to offer these services.
+In fact, s451b merely places duty on local authorities to “arrange” for the collection of commercial waste not to directly supply the provision, and even then, only “if requested”.
 As per established EU judgement such an obligation on a local authority would have to be clearly defined in order to avoid state aid issues applying.
-In our view, and a duty to arrange, in no way confers an obligation of direct service delivery.
+In our view, a duty to arrange, in no way confers an obligation of direct service delivery.
 Furthermore, any such provision is required to be transparently and objectively assessed in advance by the public body, which evidentially, it has not.